 “Dear God, you’re really going to be proud of me!
 I haven't gossiped, lusted, or lost my temper today.
 I haven't been greedy, grumpy, nasty, selfish, or overindulgent.
-I'm very thankful for that.
-In a few minutes, though, I'm going to get out of bed.
+I'm very happy about that!
+But in a few minutes, I'm going to get out of bed.
 From then on, I'm probably going to need a LOT of help!”
 That’s our prayer, right?
 Do you ever struggle with breaking free from sin?

 How many here have gone this past week without committing a single sin?
 Raise your hands high!
-If nothing else, we’ll get you on pride, ha!
+If nothing else, we’ll get you on pride, right?
 Is it realistic, then, to think that we can ever go without sinning?
-Perhaps not forever in this life, but God does give us the power to live victoriously.
-Today we’ll look at how to break free from sin.
-I have three simple steps for you.
+Perhaps not all the time on this side of eternity, but God does give us the power to live victoriously.
+Today we’ll look at some ways to break free from sin.
 They are simple, but not always easy, and they come right out of our passage today.
-Step #1,
+The first one simply is,

 If you’re a Christian believer, this is who you are.
 Jesus died and you died, and your sin died along with you.
 Verse 7 says, “Anyone who has died has been set free from sin.”
-Paul has little fun here in a morbid sort of way, because the truth is that dead people don’t sin.
-If you sneak into a morgue in the middle of the night, when all the staff is gone, you won’t find any activity there.
+Paul has a little fun here in a morbid sort of way, because the truth is that dead people don’t sin.
+If you sneak into a morgue in the middle of the night, when all the staff are gone, you won’t find anything going on there.
 You don’t find anybody in a morgue who is stealing or lying or committing murder.
 Those who have died are set free from sin.
 When Jesus died, our sinful selves died with him.
 Next time you’re tempted to sin, ask yourselves, “Could I commit this sin if I was lying dead in the morgue?”
-And there’s your answer: you have died to sin.
+There’s your answer: you have died to sin.